RoboJackets/pcb-contest/RULES.md

 - Options for manufacturers are **JLCPCB or OshPark**.
 Please specify your desired manufacturer and layer count in your documentation as explained (below)[#submission-materials].
 The circuit board must pass the design rules check (DRC) given by the specified manufacturer (the DRCs for both OshPark and JLC are in [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)).
 OshPark costs more than JLC so keep that in mind when considering overall cost.

 ### Anonymity
 In order to preserve the integrity of the competition, please do not put personally identifying information on your PCB design.
 The judges have agreed to leave or mute the #electrical-ama Slack channel.
 Please do not share your designs with your division’s judges until all designs have been judged.
-At the time of submission, a Google form will be used for submitting links to your GitHub repo as explained in (Submission Materials)(#submission-materials).

 ### Design Help
 If you wish to consult with someone on your design, please use the #electrical-ama Slack channel.
 This will be the place for all technical questions during the competition.